 The pandemic has thrown a wrench in the works for many people’s weddings, but the new trend that has come out of these times is the micro wedding.
-A micro wedding is a small, intimate affair that ends up saving the couple a ton of money.
+A micro wedding is a small, intimate affair that saves the couple a ton of money.
 Instead of a guest list of 100 or more and all the food, drinks, and entertainment that go along with it, many couples are sticking to inviting only immediate family and very close friends.
 They may choose to keep the traditional formal wedding attire or go semi-formal to casual.
 The ceremony and reception can be the same but on a smaller scale, or you could opt instead for something like a day of wine and pairings tastings at a vineyard followed by a small ceremony.
 With a smaller group, your options are greater.

 Having a wedding can be very involved, so many brides choose to employ the help of a wedding planner to work out all of the details.
 However, you can save money by forgetting a wedding planner and utilizing family and friends to help pull everything together.
-Instead of hiring someone to decorate, you could make your own creative decorations and table centerpieces.
+Instead of hiring someone to decorate, you could make your creative decorations and table centerpieces.
 Simple options like mason jars with ribbons tied around them and pebbles thrown in the bottom make lovely candle holders or flower vases.
 And when thinking about venues, consider a public space like a park to host your wedding.
 Weddings on a budget do not have to look like you are on a budget!

 However you decide to spend your wedding day, it will be memorable because you’re spending it with the love of your life and the people who matter the most to you!
 Just relax and have fun throughout the planning process.